ElizavetaElgaeva/gwas_practicals/GWAS_practicals.Part_1.md

 It is important to check whether your trait of interest is correlated with covariates.
 To eheck this you can estimate the Peasron correlation coefficient and/or perform linear regression analysis.
-First, let's examine the correlation structure for phenotype data
+First, let's examine the correlation structure for phenotype data.

 ```r
 cor_matrix <- cor(pheno[,c('dm2','sex','age','height','weight','bmi','diet')], use='complete.obs')